isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 ### Your secret weapon: Bluetooth GPS

 Yup.
 This is the secret.
 Buy cheap tablets, and spend the money where it's most useful: your GPS.
-The newest revolution in GPS technology is basically old tech: Bluetooth.
+The newest revolution in GPS technology is basically old tech: bluetooth.
 All the software action is on your mobile device, but a hardware GPS is [miles better than the GPS in your mobile device](http://androgeoid.com/2010/09/why-use-an-external-bluetooth-gps-receiver-with-an-android-phone/).
 Did you know that your mobile device also uses the wifi and cellular network signals to get its position fix?
 When you are way out in the field and far from any signals, your phone will likely give you terrible location information.
 That's because it probably has a cheap-o GPS chip in it (not all phones do, but most do).
 Also, your battery will wear down faster as it searches for these signals that it needs.
-Do yourself a favor: stick your device in airplane mode, then flick on the Bluetooth, and connect to a high-quality external GPS.
+Do yourself a favor: stick your device in airplane mode, then flick on the bluetooth, and connect to a high-quality external GPS.

 Here's my list of good Bluetooth GPS investments: